jamiegonzalez/idk/Manual.md

 Additional code by Aaron Simmons, Jason Arita, and Guanghui Zhang<br><br>
 </h5>

+ERPLAB Toolbox is a freely available, open source set of MATLAB routines for analyzing event-related potential (ERP) data.
+It uses the freely available, open source EEGLAB toolbox as a front end.
+That is, EEGLAB is used to read in EEG data files and perform various operations on the EEG, and ERPLAB contains a set of new functions, which are added as plug-ins into EEGLAB, extending the set of operations that a user can perform within EEGLAB.
+These plug-ins include additional EEG processing manipulations (e.g., new functions for marking trials with artifacts) along with functions that provide powerful methods for sorting EEG epochs and averaging them together.
+Once a set of averages has been created, they are saved in binary files and can be exported into text files (allowing them to be imported into other ERP analysis systems).
+ERPLAB also contains  routines that operate on the averaged ERP waveforms (e.g., making difference waves, plotting, filtering, measurement, etc.).

 This manual provides a detailed overview of each ERPLAB function, along with data types and other useful background information.
 For an quick overview of how ERPLAB is used for typical ERP processing, see the [ERPLAB Tutorial](https://github.com/lucklab/erplab/wiki/Tutorial).
 For a detailed overview of both ERPLAB and the principles underlying ERP processing, see Steve Luck's free online book, [Applied ERP Data Analysis](https://doi.org/10.18115/D5QG92 )

 If you run into trouble, check out our [Frequently Asked Questions](https://github.com/lucklab/erplab/wiki/Troubleshooting-and-Frequently-Asked-Questions) page.
 All documentation is available on our [GitHub Wiki page](https://github.com/lucklab/erplab/wiki).